Yogi's Space Race: Biography

 The series often introduces the biography of some Space Racers or their ancestors.
 Phantom Phink was once described as a "descendant" of Dr. Jekyll, who was described looking like Captain Good while Mr. Hyde looks like Phink, giving us an idea of Good's/Phink's original look that contradicts the idea believed by many fans that Clean Kat/Sinister Sludge is originally a dog since this is his shape as Phantom Phink's pet and Sludge is the one to have a biography.

 Episodes

 Thirteen episodes were broadcast in 1978.
-The winners of each race got a prize which ended up unfortunate, such as having to do the dishes after their meal at the Ritz.